Solar and Stellar Dynamics

 It does not claim that the substrate modifies nuclear reaction rates, stellar structure equations, or the main-sequence mass-luminosity relation.
 These are set by the Standard Model and general relativity, which the substrate framework reproduces in its own language.
 The substrate’s contribution is to the organization of the plasma (why the canonical loop forms, why the tachocline is thin, why the cycle is regular), not to the microphysics of energy generation or transport.

-It does not claim quantitative precision comparable to the bridge equation.
-The results in this chapter are structural arguments and dimensional estimates.
+It does not claim comparable precision for the rest of the chapter’s results.
 The solar cycle period, the tachocline thickness, and the coronal temperature are not predicted to 0.16% — they are described in terms of substrate parameters through scaling arguments that identify the relevant physics but have not been computed from first principles.

 It does claim that the predictions listed above are falsifiable.
 If tachocline thickness shows no correlation with stellar luminosity, if CME aspect ratios show no Bessel structure, if switchback dispersion follows Alfvén rather than Kelvin wave scaling — these would be evidence against the substrate’s role in organizing solar and stellar dynamics.